China stocks see-saw near 2-year lows as Shanghai extends lockdown | Business

 - China

-China stocks see-sawed near two-year lows on Friday and the yuan extended losses as strict COVID-19 lockdowns paralysed economic activity in many big cities, even as authorities vowed to provide more help to smaller firms hardest hit by the pandemic.
+China stocks recorded their biggest weekly drop in six weeks on Friday and the yuan extended losses as strict COVID-19 lockdowns paralysed economic activity in many big cities, even as authorities vowed to provide more help to hard-hit firms.

-Shanghai authorities doubled down on their offensive against the virus, launching a new round of city-wide testing and warning residents their three-week lockdown would only be lifted in batches once transmission is stamped out.
-The CSI300 index edged up 0.1% to 4,000.79 points by the end of the morning session, after slumping 1.1% earlier, while the Shanghai Composite Index slid 0.1% to 3,077.80, both not far from lows plumbed in March.
+Shanghai authorities doubled down on their offensive against the virus, launching another round of city-wide testing and warning residents their three-week lockdown would only be lifted in batches once transmission is stamped out.
+The CSI300 index ended the day 0.38% higher at 4,011.12 points, after slumping as much as 1.1% earlier, while the Shanghai Composite Index closed 0.21% higher at 3,086.17.

-China's two benchmark indexes have erased almost all gains made in the wake of Vice Premier Liu He's pledge on March 16 to support the economy and financial markets on March 16.
-They are also set to log the biggest weekly drop since late January, shedding more than 4% each.
+But both indexes posted their biggest weekly losses since early March and remained near two-year lows, having erased almost all gains made following Vice Premier Liu He's pledge on March 16 to support the economy and financial markets.
+In Hong Kong, the benchmark Hang Seng was down 0.18% in late afternoon trade while the Hong Kong China Enterprises Index edged 0.2% higher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)